fivexl/terraform-aws-ecs-events-to-slack/README.md

 **Prerequisites:**
 - Create a secret in AWS Secrets Manager containing your Slack webhook URL
-- The Lambda function's IAM role must have `secretsmanager:GetSecretValue` permission for that secret

 See: [`examples/simple-secretsmanager`](./examples/simple-secretsmanager/) for a complete example.